josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 ## 🚀 Project Overview

-This project benchmarks queue data structures to analyze their efficiency across common operations.
+This project benchmarks queue data structures to analyze their efficiency across basic operations.
 The implementation is structured within the analyze directory.

 ## Queue Implementations